1942 Auckland Rugby League season: Auckland Māori (Tāmaki) v Auckland Pākehā

-The return match was played on September 28 and saw a high-scoring draw.
+The return match was played on October 5 and saw a high-scoring draw.
 A curtain-raiser was played between Green Lane and Glenora and saw a player, Colin Campbell concussed and taken to Auckland Hospital.
 A day after his condition was described as "fair".

-Unofficial representative match (All Golds v Māori)
+Unofficial representative match (All Golds v Māori XIII)

-On October 17 a team named the All Golds played against a Māori side.
+On October 17 a team named the All Golds played against a Māori XIII side.
 The All Golds team was essentially the M.T.P (Military Transport Pool) side which won the Gallaher Shield.
 Efforts had been made for the M.T.P. side to play Richmond a week prior but the Auckland Rugby Union said the match would not be possible and it was ultimately cancelled.
-As the team was made up almost entirely of rugby league players (with several Kiwi’s) they formed an unofficial team to play a Māori side.
+As the team was made up almost entirely of rugby league players (with several Kiwis) they formed an unofficial team to play a Māori side.
 The Māori team was made up largely of the Auckland Māori side.
 The match was played at Western Springs and as it was not being played under the auspices of the Auckland Rugby League a makeshift referee was needed, which turned out to be Arthur Kay.